moeyyad/moeyyad.github.io/src/pages/work.md

 title: "Work"
 ---

-## SendAll
+## Elucidate

-An email marketing tool that gives local businesses the power of a F500 sales team.
+An online learning platform that helps people learn to speak confidently and effectively.

-We are launching our MVP soon.
-In the meantime, you can [read more about it](https://moeyyad.com/posts/empowering-small-businesses).
+MVP is coming soon.
+Stay tuned!

 ## I Got 99 Problems